 Policies and Procedures Applicable to Post-Doctoral Associates, Post-Doctoral Fellows and Research Associates

 This document sets forth policies and procedures related to the appointment, roles, requirements and responsibilities of POSTDOCTORAL ASSOCIATES on the Research Foundation payroll, RESEARCH ASSOCIATES on the SUNY-state payroll at Binghamton University, and POSTDOCTORAL FELLOWS on non-salaried stipends.
-It does not address other appointments for individuals with a doctorate degree who are employed as visiting professor, instructor, research technician and so forth.
+It does not address other appointments for individuals with a doctorate degree who are employed as visiting professor, instructor, or research technician.

 A Binghamton University POSTDOCTORAL ASSOCIATE, RESEARCH ASSOCIATE or POSTDOCTORAL FELLOW is a trainee in residence at Binghamton University pursuing advanced research experience beyond the doctorate in preparation for an independent career.

 Postdoctoral and Research Associates are appointed for a limited period of time, participate in Binghamton University research projects and are supported by external awards, fellowships or SUNY-state funds.
 In all cases, their appointment at Binghamton University is for the purpose of advanced research experience and/or training under the sponsorship of a Binghamton University faculty member.
 Postdoctoral Fellows are appointed for a limited period of time to work on their own research project and are supported by external or internal training grants or fellowships.

 2. Policies and Procedures Applicable to Post-Doctoral and Research Associates